-Charles W. McCutchen was the owner of several parcels of land totaling 144 acres situated on or near Lake Placid in the Town of North Elba in Essex County, New York, collectively known as Camp Asulykit (the "camp").
-As the camp was not accessible by road, McCutchen also owned a lakefront lot to the south with vehicular access, a parking area and a dock from which he and his guests could reach the camp via boat (the "dock lot").
+Charles W. McCutchen was the owner of several parcels of land totaling 144 acres situated on or near Lake Placid in the Town of North Elba in Essex County, New York, collectively known as Camp Asulykit (the camp).
+As the camp was not accessible by road, McCutchen also owned a lakefront lot to the south with vehicular access, a parking area

-Among the numerous structures at the camp was a lakefront cottage (known as "Miss Margaret's Cottage").
-McCutchen allowed Peggy Jean LaBarge, a friend (the "plaintiff"), to use the cottage and to store and launch her kayak from the dock lot to reach it.
-McCutchen also wanted the plaintiff to be able to use the cottage after his death and, accordingly, he executed a will in 2018 in which he directed that the camp and the dock lot be sold after his death "subject to a life estate for [the plaintiff] in the lake[]front cottage . . . , along with the use of the informal canoe landing 75 feet farther to the west," at the camp.
+Among the numerous structures at the camp was a lakefront cottage (known as Miss Margaret's Cottage).
+McCutchen allowed Peggy Jean LaBarge, a friend (the plaintiff), to use the cottage and to store and launch her kayak from the dock lot to reach it.
+McCutchen also wanted the plaintiff to be able to use the cottage after his death and, accordingly, he executed a will in 2018 in which he directed that the camp and the dock lot be sold after his death "subject to a life estate for [the plaintiff] in the lake[ ]front cottage . . ., along with the use of the informal canoe landing 75 feet farther to the west," at the camp.
 The will made no provision for the plaintiff's use of the dock lot.